AdamWittmann/CMPT432/README.md

 # Alan Compiler

-A complete four-phase compiler for the Alan language, targeting 6502a machine code that executes on SvegOS.
+A complete four-phase compiler for the Alan language written in C++, targeting 6502a machine code that executes on SvegOS.
 Built for CMPT 432 at Marist College.

 ---